 4. If applicable, submit your military transcripts.
 You will also need to send Copy 4 of your DD Form 214.

 Once we receive all documents required to complete your admissions file, you should hear of a decision within two weeks.
 We are on a rolling admissions cycle, so there are no application deadlines.
 The sooner you apply, the better, to ensure timely completion of your financial aid award package.

 For transfer students, more consideration is given to college coursework than high school grades.
-For admissions purposes, the Admissions Office requires a cumulative GPA of 2.5 on all college work.
 The Admissions Office reserves the right to require transfer applicants who have not taken the SAT to do so.
 The determination will be made on a case-by-case basis and at the discretion of the Admissions Office.

 Campbell University does not require a minimum number of hours in order to transfer.
-An applicant is considered to be a transfer student if they have completed any number of college credit hours after their official high school graduation date.
+An applicant is considered to be a transfer student if he/she has completed any number of college credit hours after their official high school graduation date.
 Transfer students must be in good academic and social standing at the school from which they are transferring.